Lesson Idea: The Digital Saturation Paper

 The What:

 Groups of 4-6 students research major historical decisions and choose one to develop a narrative story around using three major characters.
 Students use Google Forms to choose and plan out their essay.
 I like Google Forms because I can check the responses quickly in the morning before class and see what students are thinking before class starts- it saves about 10 minutes of time in class.
-If you’re unfamiliar with Google Forms, I you can view my post and/or my “how to” info page about Google Docs.
+If you’re unfamiliar with Google Forms, I you can view my post.
 Students use Forms to research the event, each of the three characters, and they will also use Forms to organize their narrative around a plot diagram.
-(I created a VoiceThread review for them to use)

 Groups will then create one Google Doc to share amongst themselves and me.